nd1012/wan24-Crypto/src/wan24-Crypto/README.md

 and exports some helper methods, which are being used internal (you don't need to use them unless you have to).
-If you want the additional hybrid algorithms to be used every time, you can set the `EncryptionHelper.UseHybridOptions` to `true` to extend used `CryptoOptions` instances by the algorithms defined in the `HybridAlgorithmHelper` properties.
+If you want the additional hybrid algorithms to be used every time, you can set the

+- `EncryptionHelper.UseHybridOptions`
+- `AsymmetricHelper.UseHybridKeyExchangeOptions`
+- `AsymmetricHelper.UseHybridSignatureOptions`

+to `true` to extend used `CryptoOptions` instances by the algorithms defined in the `HybridAlgorithmHelper` properties.

 ### Post quantum safety